A Better Phonetic Alphabet

 If we consider each frequency bin to be a dimension of a vector space, then our frequency distributions become 201-dimensional vectors.

-Quantifying the similarity between two phonemes is then as simple as finding the Euclidean distance between their vectors.
+The similarity between two phonemes is then simply the Euclidean distance between their vectors.

 Finding better phonetic alphabets

-He shares these details and our results in this video which became an entry for the Summer of Math Exposition 4.
+More about that and our results are in his video A Better Phonetic Alphabet? which became an entry for the Summer of Math Exposition 4.

 Closing words